-serious burns.
+The risk gradient is steeper-and "moderately strong"-for fire/burn deaths, because ORs range from 2.5 to 0.6 going up the income continuum.
+Mortality from fires (mostly smoke and fumes) and burns (including scalds) is heavily influenced by the physical ability of people to escape in a timely manner or to survive any serious burns.
 Small children and the elderly are at special risk in both regards.
-Fires are seldom just accidental, however.
-Cigarettes are the most common cause (28%), and children playing with matches account for another 10% (S. P. Baker et al., 1992, pp. 162-163).
-Half of adult fatalities in house fires show evidence of high levels of blood alcohol (S. P. Baker et al., 1992, p.
+Fires are seldom "just accidental," however.
+Cigarettes are the most common cause (28%), and children playing with matches account for another 10% (pp. 162-163).
+Half of adult fatalities in housefires show evidence of high levels of blood alcohol (p.
 164).
-None of these kinds of error seems to relate to economic status per se.
-The burn deaths from children playing with matches, like the serious problem of gasoline burns among young boys (S. P. Baker et al., 1992, p.
-170) and the nontraffic pedestrian deaths among 1-year olds (e.g., killed in private driveways; S. P. Baker et al., 1992, pp. 46, 272), also bespeak inadequate supervision.
-Fires started by heating equipment may relate to quality of housing (rather than, e.g., maintenance or proper use) and are, in fact, more common in poorer than richer neighborhoods, but they account for only 15% of fires (S. P. Baker et al., 1992, p.
+None of these kinds of error would seem to relate to economic status per se.
+The burn deaths from children playing with matches, like the serious problem of gasoline burns among young boys (p.
+170) and the non-traffic pedestrian deaths among 1-year-olds (e.g., killed in private driveways; pp. 46, 272), also bespeak inadequate supervision.
+Fires started by heating equipment may relate to quality of housing (rather than, say, maintenance or proper use) and are, in fact, more common in poorer than richer neighborhoods, but they account for only 15% of fires (p.
 163).

-Relative risk becomes yet steeper for excessive cold (3.1 for people from the lowest income neighborhoods), excessive heat (4.4), and especially exposure/neglect (7.4), where the rates are especially high for persons aged 85 and older (not shown).
+Relative risk becomes yet steeper for excessive cold (3.1 for people from the lowest income neighborhoods), excessive heat (4.4), and especially exposure/neglect (7.4), where the rates are especially high for persons aged 85+ (not shown).
 In all three cases, damage presumably mounts for hours or days before causing death.
-Poorer housing might conceivably account for much of the excessive exposure of the poorest elderly, who may often live alone, but risk is also somewhat elevated among infants, who would never be living alone.
+Poorer housing might conceivably account for much of the excessive exposure of the poorest elderly, who may often live alone, but risk is also somewhat elevated among infants too, who would never be living alone.
 Moreover, the SES gradient is especially steep when exposure/neglect is specified as the cause, which directly implicates faulty care.
 When these forms of accidental death occur among the other, more physically capable age groups, they may often be related to alcohol abuse, which is higher in the lower classes.

-Mortality rates for the next set of accidents are all very much higher among young men, generally between ages 15 and 25, and reflect their high propensity for risk taking.
+Mortality rates for the next set of accidents are all very much higher among young males, generally between ages 15 and 25, and reflect their high propensity for risk taking.
 Rates of motorcycle and bicycle deaths are slightly higher in the middle classes, but the other five causes show the usual negative relation with social class.
-Relative risk of death by drowning or motor vehicle accident is moderately strong (respectively, 2.0 and 2.4) for the lowest income group but higher for lightning (3.4) and accidental firearm deaths (4.4).
+Relative risk of death by drowning or motor vehicle accident is "moderately strong" (respectively 2.0 and 2.4) for the lowest income group, but higher for lightning (3.4) and accidental firearm deaths (4.4).
 It is not clear why risk of lightning deaths should rise so markedly as neighborhood income falls, though less knowledge of safety practices during lightning storms could be involved.
 People in the poorest neighborhoods are no more likely to be murdered (whether by firearms or not) than those in middle-income areas, but they are four times as likely to die from accidents with firearms.
-Differences in judgment, foresight, and knowledge of gun safety, perhaps compounded by alcohol abuse, may help account for this strong SES-related mortality gradient.
+Differences in judgment, foresight, and knowledge of gun safety, perhaps compounded by alcohol abuse, may help account for this "strong" SES-related mortality gradient.